enumulak/EK_ML/README.md

 Jupyter notebook that covers basic concepts of the Python programming language

 #### 2. NumPy
-Jupyter notebook that covers basic and advanced concepts of the NumPy library
+Jupyter notebooks that cover basic and advanced concepts of the NumPy library

 #### 3. Pandas
-Jupyter notebook that covers basic and advanced concepts of the Pandas library
+Jupyter notebooks that cover basic and advanced concepts of the Pandas library

 #### 4. Matplotlib
 Data visualizations using the Matplotlib library